Fmerrick/daggerheart-quickstart/README.md

 This unofficial module is distributed for personal and demo use only.

-Daggerheart™ and related trademarks and images are property of their respective owners.
+Daggerheart™ and related trademarks and images are the property of their respective owners.

 Battlemaps and the image of Hush from Nikapun on [Inkarnate](https://inkarnate.com/profile/k8mLnA-nikapun)